the-argus/ziglike/README.md

 - [`zl::res`](./doc/res.md) : replaces exceptions with minimal overhead and no footguns, using error-code enums.
 - [`zl::opt`](./doc/opt.md) : wraps a type and makes it nullable.
 Similar to std::optional, however it has slightly different semantics and supports reference types.
 An `opt<T&>` is the same size as a `T*`.
 - [`zl::slice`](./doc/slice.md) : a struct which has a pointer to an array, and a `size_t` number of things.
 Very similar to `std::span`, but its non-nullable.
 Also, it works with C++17.
 An `opt<slice<T>>` is the same size as a `slice<T>`.
+- A rudimentary recreation of Zig's `defer` statement.
 - Utilities for replacing constructors with factory functions, namely the [Super-Constructing Super-Elider](https://quuxplusone.github.io/blog/2018/05/17/super-elider-round-2/).